oscarhealth/style-guides/python.rst

 Inversion of Control and Dependency Injection
 ---------------------------------------------

 - Inject objects and resources versus creating them.
-This will simplify testing (injectable mocks versus patching) and increase flexibility (injected objects and resources need only meet an interface).
+This simplifies testing (injectable mocks versus patching) and increases flexibility (injected objects and resources need only meet an interface).

-- You can keep your method signatures simple by injecting the dependencies in the constructor.
-This is a good idea for objects that are instantiated once and used many times.
-For example, a class might take a gRPC client in its constructor and use it to implement its methods - this lets setup code worry about creating the client, and business logic code can call the methods of the instantiated class without knowing about the client.
+- You can simplify your method signatures by injecting dependencies in the constructor, especially for objects that are instantiated once and used many timees.
+For example, a class might take a gRPC client in its constructor and use it to implement its methods - this lets setup code worry about creating the client, and lets business code call the methods without knowing about which gRPC client(s) they depend on.

 - It’s a one-liner to add object creation to a function that accepts an object as an argument; the converse requires rewriting